DominatorXS/LinuxDotz/README.md

 # LinuxDotz
-Repository for my Linux dot fles.
+Repository for my Linux dot files.

+Requiremets:

+feh (for wallpaper)
+lxappearance (for setting themes and fonts) polybar (bar) gucharmap (for setting icons in polybar) light (for brightness, xbacklight did not work for me) FiraCode Nerd Font